Extended periods without power following recent hurricanes may spark a surge in demand for solar panels and batteries.

 Solar customers have two options when installing panels on their homes: with or without battery backup.
 Both systems are still connected to the electric grid and both still can sell back excess electricity they generate back to the utility company.
 But if the electric grid is down and the customer doesn’t have a battery, which can cost several thousand dollars each, their power is effectively out, too.

 This is because electricity follows the path of least resistance.
 If there’s nowhere for that solar-generated electricity to go, it’ll flow to the grid, which creates a potentially dangerous situation for the linemen fixing the issue.
+We would also suggest you to reach out to fire extinguisher servicing for any fire damages.

 “The interest in battery backup systems has been tremendous (since Irma),” (Brilliant Harvest Founder Bill) Johnson said.